p2-inc/phasetwo-docs/docs/self-service/your-organization.md

 title: Organization
 ---

-You can view and manage your organization for teams you are a member.
+Organizations allow you to create a team to manage your Phase Two Deployments and Clusters.
+You can use the Organizations link in the Dashboard to view and manage your organization for teams you are a member.

 ### Members